ErikSorensen26/VirtualRouter/docs/architecture/ARCHITECTURE.md

 >
 > Constraint: A flattened cache that no longer matches its inputs is read as valid and produces a silently wrong grammar — the edit simply does not appear, which reads as the grammar being wrong rather than the cache being stale.
 This affects the CLI Grammar Tree and the Configuration Registry, since a registry change shifts the ids that `configId` encodes.
 >
-> Mechanism: The header carries a format version, a registry signature, and an FNV-1a hash over every grammar file's relative path and contents.
+> Mechanism: The header carries a format version, a registry signature, and an XXH3-64 hash over every grammar file's relative path and contents, XOR-folded to 32 bits so both halves of the digest contribute rather than truncated.
 On open, any mismatch discards the mapping and rebuilds from source.
 The hash covers names as well as bytes, so an addition, removal, rename, or edit all change it.
 A zero hash means the sources could not be read and is treated as a non-match rather than as a particular value.
 >
 > Trade-offs: Startup hashes every grammar file, which is one sequential read of a directory that is small and in page cache.
 Reversing this means grammar edits again require deleting the cache by hand, and the failure mode returns to a silently stale tree.
 Removing it would touch `FileHeader`, `TreeParser`, and `CommandTree`'s two-path constructor.